-A Significant Tree is considered an on-site tree at least 24" in diameter at breast height and in fair to excellent condition, as determined by an ISA Certified Arborist.
+A Significant Tree is considered an on-site tree at least 24" in diameter at breast height and in fair to excellent condition, as determined by an ISA Cartified Arborist.

 (1) Quantity Retained

-Existing S ignificant Trees Retain ^(a)
+Existin ng Significant Trees Retain ^()

 1 to 4 trees on site Min.
-1 tree
+1. tree

-4 or more trees on site Min.
+4 or more trees on alte Min.
 25% retained

 (2) Additional Design Requirements

-(a) At least 3/4 of the critical root zone of each retained tree shall be undisturbed.
-The critical root zone is a circle extending 1 foot radius for every 1 inch in trunk diameter measured at 4.5 feet from the ground (see Ch.
-24 for more detail).
+(a) At least 3/4 of the critical root zone of each retained tree shall be At least 3/4 of the stroken root come is a circle extending 1 foot radius for every 1 inch in trunk diameter measured at 4.5 feet from the ground (see Ch.
+24 for more details.